 But Why Run Kubernetes on AWS?

-AWS is a premiere solution for running cloud native apps, but setting up Kubernetes to run on it can be complex.
+AWS is a premier solution for running cloud native apps, but setting up and running Kubernetes on it can be complex.
 Despite this, there are many reasons to run Kubernetes on AWS.
 One of the most appealing reasons is to take advantage of the vast number of services that are available.
-Other reasons to run Kubernetes, over say, ECS include:
+Other reasons to run Kubernetes on AWS, over say, ECS include:

-- Complete control over your servers — An advantage of using AWS is that it puts you in control over your instances which is not always the case with other cloud providers.
+- Complete control over your servers — An advantage of using Kubernetes on AWS is that it puts you in control over your instances which is not always the case with other cloud providers.